 - Combine all wet ingredients in a blender and blend until creamy (about 1 minute)

-- Combine wet ingredients with dry ingredients and stir well to combine.
+- Combine wet ingredients into dry ingredients and stir well to combine.

 - Pour batter into prepared loaf pan